 A note about phone numbers

-And then of course there’s Skype.
-Everybody knows about the normal free Skype-to-Skype calls - which is a great option for friends and family.
+And then, of course, there’s Skype.
+Everybody knows about the normal free Skype-to-Skype calls - which is a great option for friends and family (although possibly not such a great option for other people trying to use the campsite wifi at the same time).
 Skype also offer the possibility to make voice calls to fixed and mobile telephone numbers.
-You need to buy credit, but this is by far the cheapest option - especially if say you need to call an 0800 or 0845 number from a non-UK mobile (and expensive even if you do).
 IME the call quality was fine on a decent internet connection.
-The major disadvantage is that you have to find somewhere offering WiFi — so it’s useful for calls home but not so useful if you’re on the road and need to make a call to a hotel or campsite.
-(NB this is only the cheapest option if you are using free or WiFi connection).
+The major disadvantage is that you have to find somewhere offering WiFi — so it’s useful for calls home, but not so useful if you’re on the road and need to make a call to a hotel or campsite.

 The free Skype app for iOS and Android makes using Skype for phone calls very easy.
 There are other operators offering similar-ish services.